Breinify/brein-api-library-ios/README.md

-### Configuring the Library with APNS Service
+### Configuring the Library

-In case the push notifications will come from APNS add the following statements in your `AppDelegate.swift` file:
+Whenever the library is used, it needs to be configured once with the correct API key and secret.
+The best place to do this is within the `didFinishLaunchingWithOptions` method like this:

 ```Swift
 import BreinifyApi